-57. For the total of the European data, the TDI was exceeded for the UB 95th percentile estimated chronic exposure in all age groups; the UB mean estimated chronic exposure exceeded the TDI in infants and toddlers.
+56. For the total of the European data, the TDI was exceeded for the UB 95th percentile estimated chronic exposure in all age groups; the UB mean estimated chronic exposure exceeded the TDI in infants and toddlers.
 The 95th percentile estimated chronic exposure for UK data only, exceeded the TDI in all age groups; all mean estimated chronic exposures were below the TDI, except for toddlers at the UB level.
-In all population groups exceeding the TDI, drinking water was the major contributor, comprising up to 40 to 60%.
+In all population groups exceeding the TDI, drinking water was the major contributor, with up to 40 to 60%.

-58. Individuals with sufficient iodine intake are less likely to suffer adverse effects from exceedances of the TDI than fetuses, neonates and individuals with low iodine intake or individuals genetically predisposed to develop hypothyroidism.
+57. Individuals with sufficient iodine intake are less likely to suffer adverse effects from exceedances of the TDI than foetuses, neonates and individuals with low iodine intake or individuals genetically predisposed to develop hyperthyroidism.
 The chronic dietary exposure is therefore of potential concern for high consumers in these age groups with mild to moderate iodine deficiency.

-59. No data for acute estimated exposures based only on UK data were available.
-The mean and 95th percentile estimated acute exposures using all European data in all age groups are below the ARfD.
-Single acute exposure to chlorate at levels found in food and drinking water are therefore unlikely to cause adverse effects, including in vulnerable individuals.
-However, if drinking water were to contain concentrations of 0.7 mg/L, as assumed in one of EFSA's extremely conservative additional scenarios, mean water consumption could lead to mean (infants) and 97.5th percentile (toddlers) estimated exposures similar to the ARfD, and high water consumption could lead to estimated exposures of up to three times the ARfD.
+58. No data for acute estimated exposures on UK data only were available.
+The mean and 95th percentile estimated acute exposures for all European data in all age groups are below the ARfD.
+Single acute exposure to chlorate at levels found in food and drinking water are therefore unlikely to cause adverse effects, including vulnerable individuals.
+However, if drinking water would contain concentrations of 0.7 mg/L, as assumed in one of EFSAs extremely conservative additional scenarios, mean water consumption could lead to mean (infants) and 97.5th percentile (toddlers) estimated exposures similar to the ARfD, high water consumption could lead to an exceedance of up to three times the ARfD.